 Here are some examples of who might be at fault for a semi-truck accident – and what you can do about it.

 According to a study from the National Highway Traffic Safety Administration, most trucking accidents are attributable to driver error.
 Semi-truck operators, especially long-haul drivers, spend hours upon hours traversing our nation’s roadways.
 This can lead to fatigue and boredom, which sets the stage for distracted driving.
-A semi-truck driver might cause an accident by texting, talking on a cellphone, or simply by being lost in their thoughts.
-Additionally, truck drivers might use over-the-counter or prescription drugs to help them stay awake or even to pass the time.
+A driver might cause an accident by texting, talking on a cellphone, or simply by being lost in their thoughts.
+Additionally, drivers might use over-the-counter or prescription drugs to help them stay awake or even to pass the time.

-A truck driver might also be liable for an accident if they commit what’s called a “log book violation.”
+A truck driver might also be liable for your injuries if they commit what’s called a “log book violation.”
 Owners and operators are required to follow a strict set of rules set forth by the Federal Motor Carrier Safety Administration.
 These rules include everything from mandated breaks, limits on duty hours, and even required maintenance checks.
 Failing to adhere to these rules or log appropriate hours provides the foundation for establishing liability.

 If a truck driver was operating impaired or committed a logbook violation, they’re likely partially liable for an accident.
 However, it’s also important to look at their motivation for doing so.
 For example, their employer might hold them to strict shipping deadlines and threaten their jobs or pay if they’re delayed.
-This could cause truck drivers to fudge their logbooks or spend longer hours on the road then they should.
+This could cause drivers to fudge their logbooks or spend longer hours on the road then they should.